 Explore the roots of Christianity and how it intersects with modern culture through the interdisciplinary study of Greco-Roman culture and language.

 Dive into the ancient world through classical languages, literatures, archaeology and ancient history.
-The Classics Department at Calvin College has taken on the task of teaching and interpreting the ancient world for students who wish to understand the context in which Christianity developed.
+The classics department at Calvin University has taken on the task of teaching and interpreting the ancient world for students who wish to understand the context in which Christianity developed.

 Study classics at Calvin